Monday, October 7, 2024

 painting #298, 2024 - black floater frame

 I first discovered the Harry Potter books through the Rosie O'Donnell Show in the late 1990's.
-She was a fanatic from the get go and promoted not only the books, but its author J.K.
+Rosie was a fanatic from the get go and promoted not only the books, but its author J.K.
 Rowling (Joanne Rowling), the film series that followed and its stars.
-I started buying the books at Costco not long after, and anticipating the release of each one which totalled seven in that series.
-Each new book release became an event with people lining outside book stores for hours if not days before the release date.
+I started buying the books at Costco not long after, and anticipating each new releases which totalled seven in the series.
+Each new book became an event with people lining outside book stores for hours if not days before its release.
 I read the first book, Harry Potter and the Philosopher's Stone during the month of November/December 2000.

 A great author has a way of keeping the reader engaged.
 J.K.
 Rowling's creative story telling, imagination and the whole fantasy world she created just sparked my imagination and painted every scene in my head with details and wonderment.
 When the films started coming out, I was awestruck by how they were able to recreate that whole world on celluloid.